Department website: http://medicine.wvu.edu/physician-assistant-studies/

 -

-Suggests appropriate treatment modalities for emergent, acute and chronic medical and surgical conditions, including pharmacologic treatment and behavioral modifications
+Suggests appropriate treatment modalities for medical and surgical conditions, including pharmacologic treatment and behavioral modifications

 -